 - Internship Commitment: Full funding will be given for internships that require at least 300 hours of work over 8-10 weeks.
 Students must also complete Career Education's online Summer Pathway.

 - Application Deadline: March 1, 2024 by 5:00 pm EST.

 - Application Instructions: Students apply through Workday.
 Please click here for application instructions.
 The Workday application cannot be saved so must be completed in one sitting.

 - Application Requirements: Details on what is needed to apply can be found on the Summer 2024 Jewish Studies-Summer Internship Grants page.

 Language study opportunities:

 Wellesley students who will be studying Hebrew, Yiddish, Ladino, or another language relevant to their Jewish Studies coursework can apply for financial support.
+The Jewish Studies Program will fund up to 3 students applying for summer language study support.
 If you need help finding an excellent language program, please contact Professor Josh Lambert (firstname.lastname@example.org).